(360) 488-3232

 Are you interested in making a stream on your land a better place for salmon?

 If so, the information below can help.
-The Chehalis Basin Lead Entity coordinates getting State Salmon Recovery Funding to public and private landowners to conduct voluntary restoration and protection on their land.
+The Chehalis Basin Collaborative for Salmon Habitat coordinates getting State Salmon Recovery Funding to public and private landowners to conduct voluntary restoration and protection on their land.
 Since 1999, we have helped get funding to 141 projects around the Basin.
 The types of projects that have been completed in our basin include:

 • Removing barriers to salmon migration